Stochastic Weighted Graphs: Flexible Model Specification and Simulation: Applications

-As we can see from Figure \ref{fig:financial_gof}, our model provides a very good fit for the observed network in terms cyclic triads, mutual dyads, transitive triads, and out two-stars statistics, while somewhat overestimating the in-two-stars statistic and network density.
+As we can see from Figure \ref{fig:financial_gof}, our model has appeared to have converged based on the distributions of the transitive triads, mutual dyads, and out two-stars statistics.
+In terms of goodness of fit, we see that our model provides a very good fit for the observed network in terms of cyclic triads; however, the in-two-stars and network density values are somewhat overestimated.
 Geweke statistics and trace plots of the network density for 800,000 networks simulated from the fitted GERGM specification via Metropolis--Hastings simulation also indicate that the model has converged (see Figure \ref{fig:financial_trace} in the Appendix).
 The exogenous covariate parameter estimates from our model largely conform to our theoretical expectation, although it is interesting that we see a small (negative) parameter estimate for the effect of trade, indicating that there is not a particularly strong relationship between trade and lending in our network, when controlling for other economic and network factors.
 We observe positive and statistically significant transitivity and reciprocity effects, and a negative out-two stars effect.
 These results are interesting because previous studies, including \citet{Oatley2013}, have argued that the international lending network is hierearchical - a property that does not match our results as we would expect to see a positive out two-stars parameter estimate.
 Further exploration of this finding is outside of the scope of this discussion, but should be considered in future research.